ramonbs/trivia-game/README.md

 npm install
 ```

-> This command will install all the required packages, including ESLint, Cypress, RTL, Jest, CSS, and React.
+> This command will install all the required packages, including ESLint, RTL, and Jest.

 ## Usage
 To run the React Trivia Game, use the following command: